glaubermagal/glaubermagal/README.md

 <br />
 <br />

-Hi, I'm Glauber, a Full Stack Engineer from 🇧🇷 Brazil and I work at [@AE Studio](https://ae.studio/).
+Hi, I'm Glauber, a Full Stack Engineer from 🇧🇷 Brazil and I work at [@AE Studio](https://ae.studio/) ([WE ARE HIRING!](https://ae.studio/join-us)).
 I'm a creative problem solving enthusiast, with a constantly growing love for science, history, philosophy, mathematics and languages.

 **Some fun facts:**